How to make Chocolate Weapons Bark for your next Walking Dead or Halloween party. This easy bark recipe is sure to be a hit with all your friends!

-I realize this is not normal behaviour.
-I realize I have a huge problem.
-I realize regular people don't behave this way.
+Honestly, I realize this is not normal behaviour.
+Clearly, I have a huge problem.
+"Normal" people don't behave this way.

 The joy of working from home is I get to have the TV on in the background while I work.
 I could watch cooking shows, or talk shows, but I choose to watch The Walking Dead.
 Obsessively.

 I hope you love the show as much as I do!